mananpadsala/Stock-Prediction-Model-using-LSTM/README.md

-# Stock Prediction Model using LSTM
+# MarketMagicAI: Stock Prediction Model using LSTM
 This project aims to predict the future stock prices of a company using historical stock data and a Long Short-Term Memory (LSTM) model.

 ## Data